 The Agnes is a wonderful site for teachers who want to explore art or use art as a background study for other subject.
 With the André Biéler Studio as a home room and the galleries as your classrooms, so many ideas can be explored.

 Built in the 1840s in the style of an Italianate villa, Bellevue House was once the lake-front retreat of Canada’s first prime minister, Sir John A. Macdonald, and his wife Isabella.
 From 1848 to 1849, the couple and their infant son enjoyed a serene private life, growing vegetable and herbs from their kitchen garden.
 In keeping with the theories of landscaping popular in the mid-nineteenth century, the grounds of Bellevue House today are much as they were when the Macdonald’s lived here almost 150 years ago.
-The gardens provide opportunities not only to learn about traditional, environmentally friendly and sustainable farming methods, but also to learn about social justice and food-sharing.
-Exhibits in the Visitor Centre provide opportunities for students to learn about the life and career of Sir John A. Macdonald.
+[Unfortunately BCK will not be offering a week for the 2017-18 school year at Bellevue House, but we are grateful for their 2016-17 support and look forward to possibly partnering together in the future.]

 Learn about local government and the importance of City Hall as a monument to Kingston’s history.
 Create opportunities for you and your students to meet elected officials and city staff, and explore the day-to-day business of municipal affairs with City Hall as your classroom.

 Kingston City Hall, one of the finest 19th century municipal buildings in Canada and a nationally designated heritage site, is toured by thousands of tourists and local citizens each year.
 Kingston’s historic City Hall has housed governments, a bank, a dry goods store, and the body of Sir John A. Macdonald.
 This historic building still functions as the City’s administrative centre.
-(Note: The City Clerk’s Department supplies funding for Local Government week [mid October] for a teacher who is interested in focusing on municipal issues and operations.)
+(Note: The City Clerk’s Department & Cultural Services supplied funding for Local Government week for a teacher focusing on municipal issues)

 Visit a school classroom set in the style of a one-room rural school house in the 1890-1910 era.
 View displays of artefacts, schoolbooks, equipment and photographs.
 Experience social and school life as children did in pioneer days.
 The desks and artefacts were collected from the schools which at one time dotted the countryside.
 Sit at a wooden desk, write on a slate with a slate pencil.
 Browse through old Ontario readers.
 Try your skill at some arithmetic facts and solve problems encountered in the past!